PDC-support/benchmarks-procurement/benchmarks/Converge/README.md

 ## Performance considerations

-ConvergeCFD comes with pre-built binaries and vendors should only select which MPI library should be used.
+ConvergeCFD comes with pre-built binaries and vendors should only select which MPI library to be used.

 ## Benchmark cases

-One benchmark case should be run on varying number of nodes.
+This benchmark case should be run on varying number of nodes.
 All required input and parameter files can be found in the [FlameD-50M/](./FlameD-50M) directory.